 Convective: Steam, moisture.
-If you put your hand above a boiling pot, you will feel heat in the form of steam.
-This is convective heat transfer.
+If you put your hand above a boiling pot, you will feel the heat in the form of steam.
+This is a convective heat transfer.

 Radiant: Electromagnetic.
 Step outside on a sunny day and feel the sun’s rays on your face.
 You are feeling radiant heat transfer.
 All objects above absolute zero (-459.7 degrees F.) emit infrared rays in a straight line in all directions.